-SOS derives revenue from outpatient services provided to patients.
-SOS reports revenue from patient services at the amount that reflects the consideration to which SOS expects to be entitled in exchange for providing patient care.
+The Organization derives revenue from outpatient services provided to patients.
+The Organization reports revenue from patient services at the amount that reflects the consideration to which the Organization expects to be entitled in exchange for providing patient care.
 These amounts are due from patients, governmental programs (Medicare and Medi-Cal) and private insurers and include variable consideration for retrospective revenue adjustments due to settlements of audits, reviews, and investigations.
-Generally, SOS bills the patient and the third-party payors shortly after the services are performed.
-Revenue for performance obligations is satisfied at a point in time when the goods and services are provided and when SOS does not believe that it is required to provide additional goods, services, or obligations to the patient.
-SOS' ability to collect revenue is affected by a variety of factors, including general economic conditions and each third-party payor's and patient's financial capability.
+Generally, the Organization bills the patient and the third-party payors shortly after the services are performed.
+Revenue for performance obligations is satisfied at a point in time when the goods and services are provided and when the Organization does not believe that it is required to provide additional goods, services, or obligations to the patient.
+The Organization's ability to collect revenue is affected by a variety of factors, including general economic conditions and each third-party payor's and patient's financial capability.

-SOS determines the transaction price based on standard billing rates for goods and services provided, reduced by contractual adjustments provided to third-party payor, discounts provided to uninsured patients, and patient responsibility in accordance with SOS' policy, and/or implicit price concessions provided to uninsured patients and patient responsibility after insurance.
-SOS determines its estimates of contractual adjustments based on contractual agreements, its discount policies, and its historical experience.
-SOS determines its estimate of implicit price concessions based on its historical collection experience for each applicable patient portfolio.
+The Organization determines the transaction price based on standard billing rates for goods and services provided, reduced by contractual adjustments provided to third-party payors, discounts provided to uninsured patients, and patient responsibility in accordance with the Organization's policy, and/or implicit price concessions provided to uninsured patients and patient responsibility after insurance.
+The Organization determines its estimates of contractual adjustments based on contractual agreements, its discount policies, and its historical experience.
+The Organization determines its estimate of implicit price concessions based on its historical collection experience for each applicable patient portfolio.